-Jonathan Rapping is a nationally renowned criminal justice innovator who is the Founder and President of Gideon’s Promise, a nonprofit, public defender organization whose mission is to transform the criminal justice system by building a movement of public defenders who provide equal justice for marginalized communities.
+Jonathan Rapping is a nationally renowned criminal justice innovator who is the Founder and Chief Executive Officer of Gideon’s Promise, a nonprofit, public defender organization whose mission is to transform the criminal justice system by building a movement of public defenders who provide equal justice for marginalized communities.

 Rapping is the recipient of the prestigious MacArthur Foundation “Genius” Grant, the American College of Trial Lawyers Emil Gumpert Award, Harvard Law School Wasserstein Public Interest Fellowship, Cardozo Law School Inspire Award, and the George Soros Open Society Fellowship along with many other honors and recognitions.
 Rapping and Gideon’s Promise have received the National Alliance of Sentencing Advocates and Mitigation Specialists Sentencing Project Award, Southern Center for Human Rights Gideon’s Promise Award, and Emory University MLK Jr. Community Service Award.

 In May of 2020, he and Gideon’s Promise Co-Founder, Ilham Askia started a podcast, The Gideon’s Promise Podcast, that is now Gideon’s Promise presents The Justice Rap Up.
 He is the author of Gideon’s Promise: A Public Defender Movement to Transform Criminal Justice, a book that explores a cutting-edge vision for public defenders in the effort to transform the criminal justice system.
 The book was released in 2020 by Beacon Press.

 In the Media